stackbit-projects/walk-n-bark-02fa9/content/pages/index.md

     subtitle: >-
       Hello!
 Do you want to relax but your pooch wont let you be?
 My business will help you with that!
-My name is Daniel and me and my friend's will be happy to walk your dog for a reanible
+My name is Daniel and me and my friend's will be happy to walk your dog for a reasonable price.
+Me and my team will help you with taking your furry friend outside for 30-60 minutes!
     actions:
       - label: Contact Me
         url: /contact